OHDSI/dbt-synthea/docs/overview.md

  - **Intermediate**: SQL queries used to perform the bulk of the joining and transformation needed to move from source tables into the OMOP CDM, with a focus on joins and transformations which may be reused several times in the final models; for example, source-to-standard concept mappings or modeling of different visit types.
  - **Mart**: SQL queries that are 1:1 with the final OMOP tables.

-### Exploring the Project
+The data originates from either [seed files](https://github.com/OHDSI/dbt-synthea/tree/main/seeds) or with data loaded into a database system of choice: the [developer setup instructions](https://github.com/OHDSI/dbt-synthea?tab=readme-ov-file#developer-setup) provide more information.

+## Navigation
-The Project and Database tab on the left can be used to explore the models and the structure of the project.
+You can use the Project and Database navigation tabs on the left side of the window to explore the models in your project.

-The graph or lineage of the project can be explored by clicking on the blue button on the bottom right of the screen.
-The `--select` or `--exclude` options can be used to filter the models that are currently in view.
-For example, try filtering on `--select` with the query `+omop`.
+### Project Tab
+The Project tab mirrors the directory structure of your dbt project.
+In this tab, you can see all of the models defined in your dbt project, as well as models imported from dbt packages.

+### Database Tab
+The Database tab also exposes your models, but in a format that looks more like a database explorer.
+This view shows relations (tables and views) grouped into database schemas.
+Note that ephemeral models are not shown in this interface, as they do not exist in the database.

+### Graph Exploration
+You can click the blue icon on the bottom-right corner of the page to view the lineage graph of your models.

+On model pages, you'll see the immediate parents and children of the model you're exploring.
+By clicking the Expand button at the top-right of this lineage pane, you'll be able to see all of the models that are used to build, or are built from, the model you're exploring.

+Once expanded, you'll be able to use the --select and --exclude model selection syntax to filter the models in the graph.
+For more information on model selection, check out the dbt docs.

+Note that you can also right-click on models to interactively filter and explore the graph.

 ## More Information